 Simple forms highlight rich textures, from the dark tiled floors to the raw wood furnishings to the screens, almost Moorish in style, that set the bathrooms apart from the bedrooms.

-*Text partially via Tablet Hotels
+Review in parts via Tablet Hotels